 Defining and designating Provider of Last Resort responsibilities is critical if a mass transition of customers becomes necessary.
 Electricity is a fundamental service and everyone in California should have the right to receive it.
 In California, the responsibility for the obligation to serve falls on the incumbent utility.
-In other jurisdictions that have expanded choice, the Provider of Last Resort is an essential function and providers are fully compensated.
+However, California has not yet defined the components for a provider of last resort.
+In other jurisdictions that have expanded choice, the Provider of Last Resort is defined and fully compensated through rates paid by the customers.

-The uncertainties of today's market will need to be ameliorated by establishing an approach that keeps ratepayers on IOU default service indifferent to load migration while avoiding unfairly imposed costs.
-What if the CCAs failed to meet their requirements and the IOUs had to quickly fill the gap as the provider of last resort?
+The uncertainties of today's market will need to be ameliorated by establishing an approach that keeps ratepayers on IOU bundled service indifferent to load migration while avoiding unfairly imposed costs.
+What if any LSE fails to meet its requirements and the IOUs had to quickly fill the gap as the provider of last resort today?
 Are there adequate customers remaining on IOU retail service for fair and equitable allocation of costs?
 Other jurisdictions have implemented different plans and structures to address this issue, which California decision-makers may wish to explore as more LSEs enter the market and customers leave their incumbent utility.